Dressage is a transformational method of training the horse and rider.

 Six ways dressage benefits the naturally gaited horse.

-1. Relaxation: Dressage promotes mental and physical relaxation in horses, reducing anxiety and tension.
-This cultivates a harmonious partnership between the rider and horse, fostering trust and attentiveness.
-A relaxed horse is more receptive to the rider’s cues and is less distracted by external stimuli, ultimately creating a safer riding experience.
+1. Relaxation: Dressage promotes relaxation in naturally gaited horses, reducing mental anxiety and body tension.
+This cultivates a harmonious partnership between the rider and horse, fostering greater trust, attentiveness, and trainability.
+A relaxed horse is more receptive to the rider’s cues and is less distracted by external stimuli that causes spooks, ultimately creating a safer riding experience.

-3. Rhythm and Tempo: Dressage instills a steady rhythm, replacing uneven rhythm that disrupts the fluidity of the gaits.
-The rhythm helps to develop the head nod in many naturally gaited horse breeds, such as the Tennessee Walking Horse and Fox Trotter.
+3. Rhythm and Tempo: Dressage instills a steady rhythm to develop fluidity of smooth gaits.
+The rhythm helps to develop the head nod in many naturally gaited horse breeds, such as the Tennessee Walking Horse and Fox Trotter in gaits such as flat walk, running walk, and fox trot.
 Dressage also promotes an even tempo and stride length, reducing short, quick steps.

-4. Stretching and Strengthening: Dressage incorporates stretching exercises that target the horse’s top line muscles, spine, and neck.
+4. Stretching: Dressage incorporates stretching exercises that target the gaited horse’s top line muscles, spine, and neck.
 These exercises reduce hollowness.
 When stretching is combined with encouraging the horse to take deeper steps under the belly, the horse increases its length of stride.

 5. Symmetry and Flexibility: Gymnastic exercises such as shoulder in, haunches in, and renver develop balance, symmetry and flexibility.
-For the naturally gaited horse, this leads to even strides, length of strides, and depth of strides, further enhancing the quality of smooth gaits.
-The naturally gaited horse becomes more ambidextrous over time.
+For the naturally gaited horse, this leads to more even strides and depth of strides, further enhancing the quality of smooth gaits.
+The naturally gaited horse becomes more balanced and ambidextrous over time.

-6. Breaking up Pace: Diagonal moving exercises, such as shoulder in, haunches in, shoulder out, and renver, serve to break up lateral footfall sequences, such as pace and step pace.
-These exercises also soften and supple the horse’s body, correcting a hollow back posture and contributing to smoother gaits.
+6. Breaking up Pace: Diagonal moving exercises, such as shoulder in, haunches in, shoulder out, and renver, serve to break up the pacey footfall sequence.
+These exercises also supple the horse’s body, correcting a hollow posture and contributing to smoother gaits for long terms soundness.

-With consistent dressage, you’ll help your naturally gaited horse transform rough gaits to smooth gaits, and smooth gaits to quality smooth gaits while developing full range of motion, long-term soundness, and a partnership of harmony.
+With consistent dressage, you’ll help your naturally gaited horse transform rough pacey gaits to smoother four-beat gaits, and smooth gaits to quality smooth gaits while developing full range of motion, long-term soundness, and a partnership of harmony.